 This selective is structured to provide the student an inpatient experience consistent with the practice of family medicine physicians.
 Based on the common discharge diagnoses, the Inpatient Service is able to provide a comprehensive educational experience for a third-year student.
 This rotation is completed at MUSC.

-LEARNING GOALS & OBJECTIVES: At the completion of this clinical rotation students should be able to do the following:

-- 1. Present information gathered through interview, physical examination, and laboratory/radiology studies and assess patients admitted to hospital.
-(PC2, PC3, CS1, PR1, PR4) - 2.
-Demonstrate use of Evidence-Based Medicine resources appropriately in the care of hospitalized patients.
-(MK1, MK5, MK8, PL1) - 3.
-Recommend appropriate management for hospitalized patients.
-(MK1, MK5, MK8, PC3, PL1)
+LEARNING GOALS & OBJECTIVES: At the completion of this clinical rotation students should be able to do the following: 1.
+Present information gathered through interview, physical examination, and laboratory/radiology studies and assess patients admitted to hospital.
+(PC1, PC2, PC3)